kevinlee1004/Python-Training-Course/README.md

-### Training materials printout will be available for the attendees.
+## Printout of training materials will be available for the attendees.

 # Python-Training-Course
 Python Training Courses for Data Analysis
 The training will consist of following sections.